 A Resource List for Endometriosis

 I thought it would be helpful to create a list of resources, as often when I'm asked for them on Instagram, I sometimes forget to include everything.
-There are so many out there and I want to ensure I do them all justice, so though that I would create this one-stop-shop page where you can find all the relative links in one place.
+There are so many out there and I want to ensure I do them all justice, so thought that I would create this one-stop-shop page where you can find all the relative links in one place.

 "Endometriosis triggers a chronic inflammatory reaction resulting in pain and adhesions.
 Adhesions develop when scar tissue attaches separate structures or organs together.
 Pain and symptoms due to endometriosis may vary during the menstrual cycle as hormone levels fluctuate."
 (Endo Ireland)